 This assessment breakdown is registered as an exemption to the University's Assessment for Coursework Programs Policy.
-The exemption is related to the Procedures clause(s): 1. b.
-3.
+The exemption is related to the Procedures clause(s): 1. b. iii.

 Assessment Related RequirementsA hurdle requirement is defined by the University's Assessment for Coursework Programs policy as "...an assessment task mandating a minimum level of performance as a condition of passing the course.

-The experimental section is a hurdle requirement.
-It is necessary to achieve at least 40% total for these two reports.
+The experimental component is a hurdle requirement.
+It is necessary to achieve at least 50% for the weighted total of the three reports.
 If this is not achieved, the total course mark will be limited to a maximum of 49.

-If a student fails to meet a hurdle requirement (normally no less than 40%),and is assigned a total mark for the course in the range of 45-49, then the student is entitled to an offer of additional assessment of some type.
+If a student fails to meet a hurdle requirement, and is assigned a total mark for the course in the range of 45-49, then the student is generally entitled to an offer of additional assessment of some type.
 The type of assessment is to be decided by the School Assessment Review Committee when determining final results.
 The student’s final total mark will be entered at no more than 49% and the offer of an additional assessment will be specified e.g. US01.
 Once the additional assessment has been completed, this mark will be included in the calculation of the total mark for the course and the better of the two results will apply.
 Note however that the maximum final result for a course in which a student has sat an additional assessment will be a “50 Pass”.

 If a student is unable to meet a hurdle requirement related to an assessment piece (may be throughout semester or at semester’s end) due to medical or compassionate circumstances beyond their control, then the student is entitled to an offer of replacement assessment of some type.
 An interim result of RP will be entered for the student, and the student will be notified of the offer of a replacement assessment.
 Once the replacement assessment has been completed, the result of that assessment will be included in the calculation of the total mark for the course.

-All formative and summative assessments will have a two week turn-around time for provision of feedback to students.
+All formative assessments will be targeted to have a two-week turn-around time for provision of feedback to students.